Trump threatens to block opening of Gordie Howe International Bridge between Detroit and Canada

 The other Detroit-Windsor crossings are the Ambassador Bridge and the Detroit-Windsor Tunnel.

-The bridge includes an 853-meter span over the Detroit River, along with two approach bridges, port of entry complexes in the United States and Canada, and the related connection points to existing highways.
+The bridge includes an 853-meter span over the Detroit River, along with two approach bridges, port of entry complexes in the United States and Canada, and connection points to existing highways.

 Democratic Sen. Elissa Slotkin released the following statement: